albanrss/albanrss/README.md

 ### 💫 About Me:
-👨‍🎓 Second year student at EPITECH Nantes\
+👨‍🎓 Third year student at EPITECH Nantes\
 💻 Currently learning C++ and Haskell\
 🏋️‍♂️ Sport enjoyer